iscc/iscc-schema/docs/schema/index.md

 | version | `['integer', 'string']` | none | The version of the CreativeWork embodied by a specified resource.         |

 ## iscc-technical
-Technical ISCC Metadata automaticaly inferred from the *digital content* by an ISCC Processor
+Technical ISCC Metadata automatically inferred from the *digital content* by an ISCC Processor

 !!! example